arafatm/arafatm.github.io/_articles/mba/linchpin-are-you-indispensable-by-seth-godin.md

 category: mba
 source: kindle
 author: Seth Godin
-title: Linchpin: Are You Indispensable?
+title: Linchpin - Are You Indispensable?
 ---

 ## INTRODUCTION You Are a Genius